open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Semi-circular current loop/Semi-circular Current Loop.md

   pl-customizations:
     weight: 1
     blank: true
+myst:
   substitutions:
     params:
       vars:
         title: Semi-circular Current Loop
       part2:
         ans1:
           value: points out of the screen
         ans2:
           value: points into the screen
         ans3:
           value: points parallel to the screen
 ---
 # {{ params.vars.title }}
 What is the magnetic field at point P due to the current $I$ in the loop of wire shown?